-Patria Memor. which in Latin means "I remember my country", is an exhibition composed of objects and images found in the streets of Brussels and its main museum shops.
-They are here appropriated and detoured to counteract and challenge the codes of colonialism represented in different dimensions of the Belgian society.
-As an artist, rather than ambitioning to impose a world view, the exhibition articulates an alternative narrative while forging links the city, its history, residents and personal histories through a series of interventions in a wide array of found objects, books and images.
+Patria Memor which in Latin means "I remember my country", is an installation composed of objects and images found in the streets of Brussels and its main museum shops.
+They are here appropriated and detoured to counteract codes of colonialism represented in different dimensions of the official Belgian narrative of its colonial history.
+The exhibition articulated an alternative narrative while forging links with the city, its history, residents and personal histories through a series of interventions in a wide array of found objects, books and images.

-Patria Memor are also the words engraved on the contented statue of Leopold II standing in the Place du Trône in Brussels.
+Patria Memor are also the words engraved on the contested statue of Leopold II standing in the Place du Trône in Brussels.